nightroman/FarNet/PowerShellFar/README.md

     ps: Get-Item *.log | Start-FarViewer -Modal -DisableHistory

 ---
-Find string "alias" in .ps1 files, show list of found lines and open editor at the selected line (guess why these commands are the same):
+Find string "alias" in .ps1 files, show list of found lines and open the editor at the selected line:

     ps: Get-Item *.ps1 | Select-String alias | Out-FarList | Start-FarEditor

 ---
-Show PSF settings in the panel:
+Show settings in the panel:

     ps: Open-FarPanel $Psf.Settings

----
-Show list of names and command lines of running processes and then show the selected process member panel

-    ps: Get-CimInstance Win32_Process | Out-FarList -Text { $_.Name + ' ' + $_.CommandLine } | Open-FarPanel

-(type "far" in this list to see how filter works)

 ---
 Show available scripts and their help synopsis in description column